codefiasco/text-embeddings-post/post.md

 Next, sign up to [Pinecone](https://www.pinecone.io/).
 This service will provide a vector database to store the embeddings.
 Their free tier is enough for our purpose.
 On your pinecone dashboard, create an index called `little-red-riding-hood` with 1536 dimensions (this is the size of the arrays the [embeddings model](https://platform.openai.com/docs/models/embeddings) we'll use generates).

-To finish up, run the function previosuly created for each paragraph and store its result on Pinecone:
+To finish up, run the function previously created for each paragraph and store its result on Pinecone:

 ```js
 // parse-embeddings.js